Skip to main content

 • Cites the right per-call costs: profile 2, audience 10, contact 15

-• Total credit math is correct (54 credits without bio-first; less with)
+• Total credit math is correct (54 credits for 2 creators × 3 endpoints)

 Common failure: Claude routes to creator-csv-workflow because the prompt mentions “each.”
 That’s wrong — two creators isn’t a CSV workflow.
 Tighten the “When to use this skill” boundaries if this happens.